Saturday, December 22, 2007

 To Make the dough: In large bowl, mix together the flour, baking soda, baking powder, sugar, cinnamon, nutmeg and salt.
 Make a well in the center.
 Add the eggs, milk, grated orange rind, vanilla and oil and mix to form dough.
 Knead the dough for a minute or 2, until it gets to the consistency for rolling.

+Divide the dough into 3 parts.
 Dust a rolling pin and a piece of waxed paper (measured the length of your cookie sheet) with a little flour.
 Roll each part of dough into a rectangle of 1/8 inch thickness.
 Put 1/3 of the fruit mix onto the dough rectangle and spread evenly.
 Lift one side of the waxed paper with the dough lengthwise into the center.
 Peel away from the waxed paper.

 Fold the other side in slightly past center, and press seam lightly.
 Pinch ends to close.
 Lift the loaf on the waxed paper and flip onto a parchment lined cookie sheet with seam under.